ianrumford/ianrumford.github.com/source/_posts/2014-02-19-a-little-sugar-with-your-clojure-aspect-contracts.markdown

 > In all my time writing software, I
 > can't ever remember learning a new language that just gets out of the
-> way when I'm rattling along, but gets in the way when I get stuck and
+> way when I'm rattling along, but gets in the way when I'm stuck and
-> need some help overcoming an implementation or design issue.
+> need some help overcoming an implementation or design issue, offering

-# HOLD
+> a (new to me) feature to use, or an approach to apply, to elide the

-This may seems a bit dry, even academic ("Where the beef?", "What does this offer over Core Contracts?" and "Why would I bother?"), so I'll follow up with posts giving practical examples of the library's usage (one of which will be about the need that made me build out **CHUGAR** in the first place).
+> obstacle.
+Clojure, as many acknowledge, rocks!

 [ClojureHome]: http:///clojure.org